akashgunjegaon/Collaborative-distributed-science-guide/wiki-guide/Metadata-Guide.md

+# Metadata Guide

 When collecting or compiling new data, there are generally questions one is _trying_ to answer.
 There are also often questions that will come up later--whether for yourself or others interested in using your data.
-To improve both the _**Findability**_ and _**Reusability**_ of your data (ensuring [FAIR principles](https://github.com/Imageomics/internal-guidelines/wiki/Glossary-for-Imageomics#fair-data-principles)) for yourself and others, be sure to note down the following information.
+To improve both the _**Findability**_ and _**Reusability**_ of your data (ensuring [FAIR principles](Glossary-for-Imageomics.md#fair-data-principles)) for yourself and others, be sure to note down the following information.

 **Note:** This is _**NOT**_ an exhaustive list.
 Be sure to include any other information that may be important to your particular project or field.